python/cpython/Doc/install/index.rst

 in this way is compatible with the interpreter used to build them.
 The best way to do this is to ensure that the two interpreters are the same version of Python (possibly different builds, or possibly copies of the same build).
-(Of course, if your :option:`--prefix` and :option:`--exec-prefix` don't even point to an alternate Python installation, this is immaterial.)
+(Of course, if your :option:`!--prefix` and :option:`!--exec-prefix` don't even point to an alternate Python installation, this is immaterial.)